SIsilicon/WorldEdit-BE-Docs/docs/usage/regions/selection.md

     This mode creates a sperical selection.
     The first position defines where the sphere is at, and the second position defines the radius.

+- `;sel cylinder`

+    This mode creates a cylindrical selection
+    The first position marks the start of the cylinder, and every second position after that will expand the cylinder in both radius and height.